 Metal corner bead that one nail is the most difficult to work with.
 If you are doing arches, the white plastic kind that you place with spray adhesive is the ideal option.
 For good corners, opt for tape-on corner bead.
 It is a paper on the edges and metal on the inside.
 With this kind, before sticking the corner bead on, you will place mud on drywall edge of outside corners.
 To ensure that bubbling doesn’t take place or to prevent mud from going under the paper, make sure to wipe mud carefully.

-If you take the previously mentioned tips into consideration, you will be able to finish drywall like a pro in a short period or you can simply hire reputable drywall companies in Vancouver, BC to get it done for you.
+If you take the previously mentioned tips into consideration, you will be able to finish drywall like a pro in a short period or you can simply hire reputable drywall companies in Metro Van to get it done for you.
 You can check us out on Twitter as well!

 Written by our sponsers at Drywall Vancouver